-With the return of President Bush to office in 2005, the possibility for changing the current federal policy seems unlikely.
-However, with or without the expansion of federal funding, some states (such as California, Michigan, and Arkansas) are beginning to pick up the reigns by passing their own laws related to embryonic stem cell research (see page 15 "State Cloning Legislation").
-In November 2004, Californians approved Proposition 71, or the California Stem Cell Research and Cures Initiative, which called for the creation of a "California Institute for Regenerative Medicine" and authorized \$3 billion of state funds to support the effort over the next five years.
+With or without the expansion of federal funding, some states (such as California, Michigan, and Arkansas) are beginning to pick up the reigns by passing their own laws related to embryonic stem cell research (see page 15 "State Cloning Legislation").
+In

+November 2004, Californians (with 59% of the vote) approved Proposition 71, or the California Stem Cell Research and Cures Initiative, which called for the creation of a California Institute for Regenerative Medicine (CIRM) and authorized \$3 billion of state funds to support the effort over the next five years.
 The proposal also established the right to conduct embryonic stem cell research in California, but prohibits reproductive cloning.
 President Bush's policy only limits federal funding, but does not make the research itself illegal therefore the states are able to determine how they wish to regulate and fund research using state funds.
-California's new proposition allows the use of state funds to support embryonic stem cell research regardless of the date the cells were generated, to create new cell lines, and to use SCNT to create cell lines with specific genes.
+California's proposition allowed the use of state funds to support embryonic stem cell research regardless of the date the cells were generated, to create new cell lines, and to use SCNT to create cell lines with specific genes.
 This new institute is expected to attract stem cell researchers and investors to California allowing it to corner the market on any promising findings.